-NOTICE IS HEREBY GIVEN that the annual meeting of stockholders (the "Annual Meeting") of EnerSys will be held on Thursday, August 4, 2011, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of stockholders (the "Annual Meeting") of EnerSys will be held on Thursday, July 26, 2012, at 10:00 a.m.
 (Eastern Time) at its corporate offices located at 2366 Bernville Road, Reading, Pennsylvania 19605, for the following purposes:

-(1) to elect the three (3) Class I director nominees of the Board of Directors of EnerSys, each to serve until the 2014 annual meeting of stockholders, or until the earlier of their resignation or their respective successors shall have been elected and qualified;

-(2) to ratify the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm for the fiscal year ending March 31, 2012;

-(3) to consider an advisory vote on the compensation of EnerSys' named executive officers;
+- (1) to elect the three (3) Class II director nominees of the Board of Directors of EnerSys, each to serve until the 2015 annual meeting of stockholders, or until the earlier of their resignation or their respective successors shall have been elected and qualified; - (2) to ratify the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm for the fiscal year ending March 31, 2013; - (3) an advisory vote to approve the compensation of EnerSys' named executive officers; and - (4) to transact such other business as may properly be presented at the Annual Meeting or any adjournment or postponement thereof.